Ever had an experience where a particular movement was just a lot harder than you thought it would be?

 Breath holding and hyperventilation are signs of anxiety, but in that wonderful body-mind connection loop, it can also create anxiety.
 Robert Sapolsky (Zebras Don’t Get Ulcers) speaks of that interconnection in detail, but the gist of it is that our bodily actions and responses and emotions are incredibly intertwined.

-Three Chances to Feel It – Right Now
+Three Chances to Move Better – Right Now

 I’ve shared five of my favorite techniques for instantly better movement.
 You should try them the next time you work out.